 How you live each day is how you live your life.

 …and then an unexpected career move found me when a talented and ambitious coach posted a request on a community Facebook page seeking administrative support.
 Interesting.
 Why not?
-I started right away and continue to love my work.
-As my client list grew, I decided to freelance exclusively and started The Runyon Project.
+I started right away and as my client list grew, a niche formed supporting practitioners and missions focused on humand and planetary wellbeing.

 Social Impact is also important to me.
-Close to my heart, I have spent over 20 years working with refugees.
-Getting my masters in refugee studies and community development in London and working with so many fascinating and inspiring people from around the world has been amongst the highlights of my life.
+Close to my heart, I have spent nearly 30 years working with refugees.
+Getting my masters in refugee studies and community development and working with so many fascinating and inspiring people from around the world have been amongst the highlights of my life.
 Of course, the reality is that these opportunities, mainly each person along the way, have given me so much more in return.
+There is a lot of talk about self-care in the wellness world.
+Equally important is care for others.
+Often times an hour with my refugee bike buddy will do far more than a bath of bubbles or gongs.
 Click here if you want to find out how you can get involved.

-Professionally, I have over 25 years of experience and demonstrated success in fundraising, event management, membership growth, operations, executive support and working virtually with teams around the globe.
+Professionally, I have nearly 30 years of experience and demonstrated success in fundraising, event management, membership growth, operations, executive support and working virtually with teams around the globe.
 It’s amazing how relevant and impactful these experiences continue to be in all aspects of my work as a virtual assistant.

 Avaaz – 42 million member global campaigning organisation – London/Global/Virtual (2013 – 2014)

 Provided virtual and online global campaign and operations support in a fast-paced mission-driven environment dedicated to narrowing the gap between the world we live in and the world most everyone wants.

 British Future – Think tank – London (2011-2013)